-RESOLUTION NO. Z-21-14 OF THE EAST COUNTY BOARD OF ZONING ADJUSTMENTS ADOPTED AT THE HEARING OF APRIL 22, 2021 APPROVING CONDITIONAL USE PERMIT PLN2019-00226
+RESOLUTION NO. # Z-24-03 OF THE EAST COUNTY BOARD OF ZONING ADJUSTMENTS ADOPTED AT THE HEARING OF MARCH 28, 2024, CONCERNING CONDITIONAL USE PERMIT, PLN2024-00055

-WHEREAS, MULQUEENEY WIND ENERGY, LLC, a wholly-owned subsidiary of Brookfield Power US Holding America Co., filed an application for CONDITIONAL USE PERMIT, PLN2019-00226 ("Project") in December 2019, to allow repowering of 518 existing or previously existing old generation wind turbine sites to install and operate up to 36 new turbines with a maximum production capacity of 80 megawatts (MW), using turbines rated between 2.2 to 4.2 MW per turbine, and to make improvements to related infrastructure, on twentynine (29) parcels in an area designated in the A (Agriculture) zone district located on roughly 4,600 acres in total area in the southeastern quadrant of the Alameda County portion of the Altamont Pass Wind Resource Area, north and south of Patterson Pass Road, between approximately onethird and four miles west of Midway Road, and between one and five miles south of Interstate 580, including the following Assessor's Parcel Numbers:
+WHEREAS, MULQUEENEY WIND ENERGY, LLC, a wholly-owned subsidiary of Brookfield Power US Holding America Co.
+(Permittee), filed an application for CONDITIONAL USE PERMIT, PLN2024-00055 to modify conditions of approval for CONDITIONAL USE PERMIT PLN2019-00226, to allow a maximum of 19 wind turbines rated at 4.5 MW nameplate capacity, remove condition of approval 35b(1.) which requires daytime curtailment for eagles (i.e., cut in speed of 4.5 meters/second during the day), and to add a new condition requiring the implementation of IdentiFlight technology at the start of operations, on twenty-nine (29) parcels in an area designated in the A (Agriculture) zone district located on roughly 4,600 acres in total area in the southeastern quadrant of the Alameda County portion of the Altamont Pass Wind Resource Area, north and south of Patterson Pass Road, between approximately one-third and four miles west of Midway Road, and between one and five miles south of Interstate 580, including the following Assessor's Parcel Numbers: